The Mental Health Warrior Rock Anthem: Winnie the Pooh’s Crew Embraces the Power of SELF-HELP

 “We considered a TED Talk,” Rabbit admitted while tuning his bass.
 “But we decided to go full arena vibes instead.”

-So they dusted off their old instruments, stitched patches onto denim jackets and marched into town to do what Warriors do best: Support Others!
+So they dusted off their old instruments, stitched patches onto denim jackets and marched into town to share their Mental Health Warrior Rock Anthem.

 With the gazebo now glowing with fairy lights and what appeared to be Piglet’s emergency glitter stash, the band kicked off their song: